-This created a boom where prices for quinoa seed multiplied 20 times in Bolivia, the source of nearly half the world’s supply of this grain.
+This transition created a boom where prices for quinoa seed multiplied 20 times in Bolivia, the source of nearly half the world’s supply of this grain.
 Although this improved the quality of life for some Bolivian farmers and broadened our options at restaurants and in grocery stores, the benefit did not come without an unconsidered cost.

 Quinoa demands so much water that farmers had to suspend growing on half or more of their land.
 This extra demand has also threatened llama farmers in the region, as well as the wild plant and animal populations.
 The short-term gain has created an unstable situation that harms the Land and disrupts the human communities inhabiting it.

 By happy contrast, some farmers in the developed world are once again embracing organic agriculture.
-Farms embracing this movement end the cycle of destructive chemical farming and begin the process of rebuilding a natural population of worms and bacteria that fertilize the soil naturally.
-These farms have an impact on local farm life, and produce food that is higher in nutrients and micronutrients than their industrially farmed counterparts.
+Farms joining this movement end the cycle of destructive chemical farming and begin the process of rebuilding a natural population of worms and bacteria that fertilize the soil naturally.
+These farms have an impact on local farm life and produce food that is higher in nutrients and micronutrients than their industrially farmed counterparts.
 Although less than 5% of the food we produce is organic, this might indicate a positive tendency to rebuild the Land rather than destroy it.

 Failing With Phosphorus

 We once considered phosphorus and nitrogen fertilizers the cure for hunger worldwide.
-They provided the most essential nutrients instantly before we had to wait for the land to regenerate them over months and years.
+They provided the essential nutrients instantly before we had to wait for the land to regenerate them over months and years.
 Using these technological marvels makes the Land significantly more productive than a traditional schedule of crop rotation and natural compost.

 But that fertilizer kills the bacteria and worms that make soil sustainable over time.
-As we deplete our mined reserves of NPK (nitrogen, phosphorus and potassium) and those fertilizers become more expensive, farmers are finding it increasingly difficult to continue this “modern” farming.
+As we deplete our mined reserves of NPK (nitrogen, phosphorus, and potassium) and those fertilizers become more expensive, farmers are finding it increasingly difficult to continue this “modern” farming.
 It takes years for chemically fertilized fields to restore their natural fertilization, meaning farmers could go broke in the interim.
 Diminished food supplies and displaced populations are other real risks of a breakdown in this practice of farming.As we deplete our mined reserves of NPK those fertilizers become more expensive Click To Tweet